osmandapp/docs/content/osmand/map/tracks-on-map.md

 ### Route Appearance (Android)

 You can customize the route line's appearance for any navigation profile.
-It is available to select color and width of the line.
+It is available to select the color and width of the line.

 {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_profile %} → {% data variables.android-values.profile_appearance %} → {% data variables.android-values.customize_route_line %}